yogesh28600/E-Learning-Platform/README.md

 - **Course Enrollment**: Learners can browse available courses, view course details, and enroll.
 - **Course Progress Tracking**: Track the progress of each course, including completed lectures and assessments.
 - **Watch Classes**: Stream or download pre-recorded lectures or live sessions.
-- **Assessments and Quizzes**: Participate in quizzes and assessments to test knowledge.
-- **Course Reviews**: Submit reviews or ratings for the courses they've completed.

 ### 2.2.
 Trainer Features
 - **Trainer Registration**: Trainers can sign up and manage their profile.
 - **Course Creation/Management**: Trainers can create, edit, and delete courses with multiple modules and lectures.
 - **Upload Course Material**: Upload videos, PDF materials, assignments, and quizzes.
 - **View Learner Progress**: Monitor the progress and performance of enrolled learners.
-- **Course Analytics**: View course engagement statistics, including enrollments and completion rates.

 ### 2.3.
 Admin Features
 - **User Management**: Admin can manage learners, trainers, and their roles.